 The Corporation specializes in the design, development, manufacture and repair of aerospace and industrial products.
-As of March 31, 2011, the Corporation operated in two activity segments: Aerospace and Industrial, represented by the Corporation's three product lines: (i) Landing Gear; (ii) Aerostructure; and (iii) Industrial Products (formally known as Gas Turbine Components).
+As of March 31, 2012, the Corporation operated in two activity segments: Aerospace and Industrial, represented by the Corporation's three product lines: (i) Landing Gear; (ii) Aerostructure; and (iii) Industrial Products.